TosbackCgusBridge-Bot/CGUs-versions/Fanpop/Privacy Policy.md

 You should be aware that when you voluntarily disclose personally identifiable information (e.g., user name, e-mail address) via comments, messages, forums, postings, or in other areas of the Fanpop network, that information, along with any substantive information disclosed in your communication, can be collected and correlated and used by third parties and may result in unsolicited messages from other posters or third parties.
 Such activities are beyond the control of Fanpop.
 Please do not post any personal information on the Fanpop site or in other areas that you expect to keep private.

 As a registered Fanpop user, you can modify your personal information at any time by editing your “Profile”.
 Also, upon your request, Fanpop will use commercially reasonable efforts to functionally remove you and your personal information from the site. however, it may be impossible to remove your entry without some residual information being retained by Fanpop.
-Registered users who wish to close their account should contact admin@Fanpop.com.
+Registered users who wish to close their account should Contact Us

 Links